 The Short and Happy Guides provide you with simple, condensed versions of all the classes you will take your first year.
 I highly recommend reading through the guide for each of your 1L courses, especially Torts, Contracts, Property, and Criminal Law.
 These books are not terribly long and do a great job of introducing you to the topics.

 Legal Writing Books

-Many legal writing teachers expect you to know that basics of good writing before you ever step foot into the class room for your first day of class.
-This probably isn’t fair, but it’s reality.
+Many legal writing teachers expect you to know the basics of good writing before you ever step foot into the class room for your first day of class.
+This probably is not fair, but it is reality.
 So I suggest you read up on what good legal writing looks like.
 My personal favorites are Legal Writing in Plain English and Plain English for Lawyers.
-Your professors will thank you if learn the lessons from these books.
+Your professors will thank you if learn the lessons from these books in advance.